Kimluur/RiskSniffer/README.md

 # There are going to be 2 modes this proxy sniffer might be utilized:

-1. Install this full program on a desktop that you want to monitor, and make the path to save the log's a shared folder on the network. ( no central server needed, and faster analysis since everycomputer analyses their own traffic.) ( fast but less secure.)
+1. Install this full program on a desktop that you want to monitor, and make the path to save the log's on a shared folder on the network. ( no central server needed, and faster analysis since everycomputer analyses their own traffic.) ( fast but less secure.)

 2. Install this full program on a desktop/server computer with alot/decent amount of proccessing power.
 Install a proxy redirect on all desktops towards this pc's IP-Adress + port 8080.